Overview

 After breakfast today we bid farewell to Riva and join our local alpine guides as we board our private mini-coach and head northwest into the spectacular Dolomite Mountains.
 The route we use winds its way through scenic valleys, past neat mountain villages and over tumbling streams in this out-of-the-way corner of the Alps.
 Our destination for our morning walk is the formation of mountain peaks known as the Brenta Group, famed for their towering cliffs and surrounding lakes.

-After checking into our 4 Star mountain spa hotel, we’ll settle into a dinner at the hotel, refueling after our exciting day.
+After checking into our quaint 4 Star mountain hotel, we'll meet again later for dinner.
 You’ll find that the cuisine has made a definite shift towards the Austrian influence as we’re now much farther into the Alps.
-Relax and enjoy, today you earned your dinner!
+Relax and enjoy, today you earned your meal!

 Day 5 - Alpi di Suisi, Schlern Plateau, Sassolungo